AdamAmr05/Hasala/docs/splitwise_feature_spec.md

-# Splitwise Feature Specification
+# Split Feature Specification

 ## Overview
-This feature implements a standalone group expense management system within Hasala, similar to Splitwise.
+This feature implements a standalone group expense management system within Hasala, similar to Split.
 It allows users to create groups, add shared expenses, and track balances/debts between members.
 The feature is completely isolated from the user's personal transaction history and analytics.

 ## Architecture